SimonJackson24/AMSLPR/README.md

 ## Production Readiness

-AMSLPR has undergone a comprehensive [production readiness assessment](docs/production_readiness_assessment.md) and meets or exceeds production-grade standards in all key areas:
+VisiGate has undergone a comprehensive [production readiness assessment](docs/production_readiness_assessment.md) and meets or exceeds production-grade standards in all key areas:

 | Category | Status | Score |
 |----------|--------|-------|